 The Clean Water Act also governs scattering in inland waters such as rivers or lakes.
 For inland water burial, you may be legally required to obtain a permit from the state agency that manages the waterway.

-For more information, including the contact information for the EPA representative in Vermont, see Burial of Human Remains at Sea on the EPA website.
+For more information, including the contact information for the EPA representative in Vermont, see Burial at Sea on the EPA website.

 Scattering ashes by air.
 While there are no state laws on the matter, federal aviation laws do prohibit dropping any objects that might cause harm to people or property.
 The U.S. government does not consider cremains to be hazardous material; all should be well so long as you remove the ashes from their container before scattering.

-For more information about funeral laws in Vermont, see Making Funeral Arrangements in Vermont.
+For more information about funeral laws in Vermont, see Vermont Home Funeral Laws.